 The Dream of the Red Chamber is one of the "Four Great Classical Novels of Chinese Literature."
-It is renowned for its huge scope, large cast of characters and telling observations on the life and social structures of 18th century China and is considered by many to be the pinnacle of the classical Chinese novel.
+It is renowned for its huge scope, large cast of characters, and telling observations about the life and social structures of 18th century China.
+Many consider it to be the pinnacle of the classical Chinese novel.

-"Henry Bencraft Joly's attention to detail and the faithfulness in his translation of Hong Lou Meng makes this revised edition of The Dream of the Red Chamber an excellent book for the student of modern Chinese." —Edwin H. Lowe, from his introduction
+As Edwin Lowe writes in his introduction, "Henry Bencraft Joly's attention to detail and the faithfulness in his translation of Hong Lou Meng makes this revised edition of The Dream of the Red Chamber an excellent book for the student of modern Chinese."

 About the Author: Cao Xueqin was born into a wealthy family whose status diminished, and whose fortune was confiscated when he was still a child.
 He spent the remainder of his life in poverty.
 The Dream of the Red Chamber, which he devoted ten years of his life to writing, was not published until thirty years after his death.